 You may have heard inflation is rising.
 But what does that actually mean?

 Basically, inflation means prices are going up on things we buy regularly, like gas, groceries and clothes.
-Lately, the inflation rate has been hovering around 2 percent over last year.
-And economists expect that to keep rising.
+For the last couple years, the inflation rate has hovered under 2 percent, but it's on the rise.

 While that doesn’t mean you’ll see higher prices on every item you buy, you may notice your grocery bills are getting a little bigger—and it costs more to fill up your car.